MicrosoftDocs/SupportArticles-docs/support/dynamics-365/supply-chain/warehousing/picked-quantity-is-zero.md

 ---
 title: You can't confirm a shipment because there is zero quantity
-description: You can't confirm a shipment because there is zero quantity
+description: Provides a resolution for the issue that you can't confirm a shipment because there is zero quantity.
 author: Mirzaab
 ms.date: 04/21/2021
 ms.topic: troubleshooting